kothique/request-target/README.md

 request-target
 ============

-It's like EventEmitter or EventTarget, but RequestTarget.
+It's like EventEmitter or EventTarget, but RequestTarget :}

 ## Examples